 What is the function of Public Safety Communications?

 The department' s primary role is to provide 9-1-1 services and dispatch services for the Wylie Police Department and Fire Department.
 Other functions include operating and maintaining the city's radio communications systems, operating and maintaining the Outdoor Warning System and providing public education about 9-1-1 services.

 What is Enhanced 9-1-1?

-A computerized system which displays the phone number and location of 9-1-1 callers.
+It is a computerized system that displays the phone number and location of 9-1-1 callers.
 This system allows communications personnel to know where a call originates from, even if the caller cannot speak.
 Even if the number you are calling from is unlisted or unpublished, the information will still be displayed.
 Enhanced 9-1-1 is available for cellular and VoIP technologies if your carrier provides the service.

 When should I call 9-1-1?

-Call 9-1-1 in the event of a Police, Fire or Medical EMERGENCY.
-If you have a situation which requires the response of emergency personnel, call 9-1-1.
+Call 9-1-1 in the event of a police, fire or medical EMERGENCY.
+If you have a situation that requires the response of emergency personnel, call 9-1-1.
 Do not call 9-1-1 to ask routine questions, seek information about traffic tickets, to get directions, or to ask for information about prisoners in jail.
-If you are in doubt about whether your situation is an emergency; then play it safe and call 9-1-1.
+If you are in doubt about whether your situation is an emergency, play it safe and call 9-1-1.

 What should I say when I call 9-1-1?